TOMToolkit/tom_base/docs/observing/customize_ocs_facility.rst

 The outside website that the facility redirects to must also return the user to the specified callback_url that is passed in as part of the call to `redirect_url`.
 In addition, it needs to add a `observation_id` parameter to this URL which is the ID of the newly created observation on the facility side.
-This is how the TOM links a specific observation with a Target in the database.
+The `target_id` and `facility` parameters must also be present, and should match the values passed in by the original callback_url.